When a Hospice Patient Won't Die?

 Cultural Perspectives on Why a Hospice Patient Won't Die

 Death is a natural process of life, yet different cultures approach it very differently.
-For instance, some cultures recognize death as an end to suffering, while others view it as the beginning of a new journey.
+For instance, some cultures recognize death as an end to suffering for terminally ill patients, while others view it as the beginning of a new journey.
 This difference in emotion and perspective can have an impact on a hospice patient’s decision to live or die, and it is important to understand how these cultural differences may be impacting why a hospice patient won’t die.

 In many cultures, death is seen as an inevitable part of life and something that cannot be avoided, no matter the strength of will.
 There is a certain reverence for the individual passing and celebration of their life, as well as a recognition of the finality of death.
 In contrast, other cultures perceive death as a punishment and failure, and treat the deceased with disdain and avoidance.